Joe Nocera: Areas of journalistic interest

-Criticism of the National Collegiate Athletic Association
+Criticism of the NCAA

-Since 2011, Nocera has written over 10 columns on the role played by the NCAA in the United States with a view that the NCAA "unfairly exploits college football and men's basketball players" through a "double standard".
+Since 2011, Nocera has written over ten columns on the role played by the NCAA in the United States with a view that the NCAA "unfairly exploits college football and men's basketball players" through a "double standard."
 To support this view, he cites the negative effects NCAA policies may have on student athletes, which include unfair suspensions and financial inducements given to universities that lead to potential conflicts of interest.

 Nocera has criticized specific actions and policies, pertaining to intercollegiate athletics, of many universities, including Rutgers University, University of North Carolina at Chapel Hill, University of Alabama, Baylor University, and University of Notre Dame.
 He has also extensively criticized the NCAA and Penn State University for their handling of the Penn State child sex abuse scandal.

 Support for fracking and Keystone XL

 Nocera advocates fracking, which is an economical method for natural gas extraction. that faces widespread debate for its environmental impact.
 Its critics argue that, by augmenting fossil fuel supply, fracking contributes to greenhouse gas emissions and global warming.
 Nocera believes that these concerns are overstated because fossil fuel consumption is driven primarily by demand.
 Nocera argues that, because fracking has been widely adopted, "the responsible approach is not to wish it away, but to exploit its benefits while straightforwardly addressing its problems".

 Nocera also supports the construction of Keystone XL, which would transport fossil fuels from oil sands and shale gas deposits in Canada.
 For reasons similar to those for fracking, the proposed pipeline has been subject of political debate since it was proposed in 2008.
 He has been a "longtime supporter of the pipeline" as it would, in his view, help the United States achieve "energy independence".